SeqFormer: Sequential Transformer for Video Instance Segmentation: Appendix

+In Fig.~\ref{fig:visualization}, we visualize the results of SeqFormer with four challenging cases.
+It can be seen that SeqFormer can handle these situations well.
 In Fig.~\ref{fig:sampling_points}, we show more qualitative results of the intermediate attention of transformer decoder.
-Since the same initial instance query is used to predict sampling points for each frame in the first decoder layer as show in Eq.~\eqref{eq:1}, the distribution of sampling points on each frame is the same in Fig.~\ref{fig:sampling_points}(a) and (d).
+Since the same initial instance query is used to predict sampling points for each frame in the first decoder layer (Eq.1), the distribution of sampling points on each frame is the same in Fig.~\ref{fig:sampling_points} (a) and (d).
 After that, the initial instance query is decomposed into frame-level box queries that are kept and maintained independently on each frame.
 Starting from the second layer of the SeqFormer decoder, the box query is used to predict the sampling points of the current frame, and the sampled features are used to refine the box query for the next decoder layer.
 By doing so, SeqFormer attends to different spatial locations following the motion of the instance in a coarse-to-fine manner.

-\subsubsection{Aggregation of Temporal Information}
+\subsection{Aggregation of Temporal Information}

 SeqFormer is able to attend to different spatial locations following the motion of the instance.
 The aligned features are aggregated into an instance query to generate a video-level instance representation.
 However, an instance may not appear in every frame due to occlusion and camera motion.
 The features from frames without instance are useless or even harmful.
-To address this, SeqFormer aggregates temporal features in a weighted manner, where the weights are learned upon the box queries in Eq.~\eqref{eq:sum}.
+To address this, SeqFormer aggregates temporal features in a weighted manner, where the weights are learned upon the box queries in Eq.3.
 We visualize the learned weights and the corresponding frames in Fig.~\ref{fig:temporal}.
 It can be seen that the features from frames without instance have lower weights.